ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 ## Introduction

-OCaml is a statically and strongly typed programming language.
+OCaml is a statically- and strongly-typed programming language.
 It is also an expression-oriented language: everything is a value and every value has a type.
 Functions and types are the two foundational principles of OCaml.
 The OCaml type system is highly expressive, providing many advanced constructs while being easy to use and unobtrusive.
 Thanks to type inference, programs can be written without type annotations, except for documentation purposes and a few corner cases.
 The basic types and the type combination operations enable a vast range of possibilities.

-> Type annotation means when its necessary to write the value type to tell the compiler what to do, as opposed to tiper inference, when the compiler *infers* the type.
+> Type annotation means that when its necessary to write the value type to tell the compiler what to do, as opposed to TIPER inference, when the compiler *infers* the type.

-This tutorial begins with a section presenting the types that are predefined in OCaml.
-It starts with atomic types such as integers and Booleans.
-It continues by presenting predefined compound types such as strings and lists.
-The tutorial ends with a section about user-defined types: variants and records.
+This tutorial begins with introducing predefinted types in OCaml.
+First it covers atomic types, such as integers and Booleans.
+Continuing, it presents predefined compound types, like strings and lists.
+Finally, it ends with a section about user-defined types, namely variants and records.

-The OCaml type system aggregates several type systems, also known as disciplines:
+OCaml aggregates several type systems, also known as disciplines:
 - A [nominal type system](https://en.wikipedia.org/wiki/Nominal_type_system) is used for predefined types, variants, and functions.
-Historically, it the first system, directly coming from the type system used the [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) programming language, which is OCaml accestor.
+Historically, it's the first system, as it comes from the type system used in the [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) programming language, OCaml's predecessor.
 By default, this what is meant by OCaml type system, and it is also the scope of this tutorial.
 - Two different [structural type systems](https://en.wikipedia.org/wiki/Structural_type_system) are also used:
   * One for polymorphic variants
   * Another for objects and classes

-OCaml also provides Generalized Algebraic Data Types, which are an extensions of those presented in this tutorial.
+OCaml also provides Generalised Algebraic Data Types, which are extensions of those presented in this tutorial.
 Types that are in the scope of this tutorial are the most basic ones.

 ## Prerequisites and Goals